Evaluation of music in Zambia: preferences

 Chalebaila was exotic, extremely forceful and imposing, varied and resourceful.

-To me it was no wonder that they were by far the most popular singer-dancers in the 1980s.
+To me, it was no wonder that they were by far the most popular singer-dancers in the 1980s.

 In another article in this series, we will investigate why the general public in Chibale preferred them.
-And in two other articles why the general public preferred certain songs and dances.
+And in two other articles, why the general public preferred certain songs and dances.

 Footnotes

-To create this overview, we bring similar genres together in one category.
-The possession cults’ songs, the kalindula of the Cila and Sandauni, the songs of the christian denominations, other Chibale genres (the social dance songs before kalindula and women’s music), the ilimbalakata and other men’s music, and national Kalindula and Lumba.
-Certainly when not actually hearing and seeing them in context, a significant proportion of the interviewees were unable to distinguish between types taken together, for instance between Mwami and Ciwila music.
+- 1To create this overview, we have grouped similar genres into single categories.
+These include: possession cults’ songs, the kalindula of the Cila and Sandauni, the songs of the christian denominations, other Chibale genres (the social dance songs preceding kalindula, and women’s music), the ilimbalakata and other men’s music, and national Kalindula and Lumba.
+When not heard or seen in context, a significant proportion of the interviewees were unable to distinguish between genres that were grouped together, for instance, between Mwami and Ciwila music.

-David Gordon (2003: 133) while discussing Ferguson (1999): “Ferguson contends that workers always retained rural ties and identities; the teleology of ‘permanent urbanisation’ was a myth of modernity perpetuated by the Rhodes-Livingstone Institute anthropologists and later shared by workers who sought to distinguish urban from rural life. […] Ferguson’s argument is strengthened by the prolonged recession that shattered Zambian expectations of modernity.”
+- 2David Gordon (2003: 133) while discussing Ferguson (1999): “Ferguson contends that workers always retained rural ties and identities; the teleology of ‘permanent urbanisation’ was a myth of modernity perpetuated by the Rhodes-Livingstone Institute anthropologists and later shared by workers who sought to distinguish urban from rural life. […] Ferguson’s argument is strengthened by the prolonged recession that shattered Zambian expectations of modernity.”

-To create this overview, we bring similar genres together in one category.
-The possession cults, the kalindula Cila and Sandauni, the christian denominations, other Chibale genres (the social dances and Cila before kalindula and women’s music), and within national Kalindula and Lumba.
-Certainly when not actually hearing and seeing them in context, a significant proportion of the interviewees were unable to distinguish between types taken together, for instance between Mwami and Ciwila music.
+- 3To create this overview, we have grouped similar genres into single categories.
+These include: possession cults, the kalindula Cila and Sandauni, the christian denominations, other Chibale genres (the social dances and Cila preceding kalindula, and women’s music), and within national Kalindula and Lumba.
+When not heard or seen in context, a significant proportion of the interviewees were unable to distinguish between that were grouped together, for instance, between Mwami and Ciwila music.

-In Survey 2004 we only ask people for their favourite singer and favourite dancer.
+- 4In Survey 2004, we only asked people for their favourite singer and favourite dancer.